 Your Hunter Stove is fitted with a locomotive type grate.
-So that deashing can be carried out cleanly and easily, it is riddled from the outside of the stove with the doors closed.
+So de-ashing can be carried out cleanly and easily, it is riddled the outside of the stove with the doors closed.
 The grate is designed to burn both wood and solid fuels.

 To burn solid mineral fuels place the operating tool over the riddling spigot and pull it down towards you.
-This will stagger the front faces of the Riddling Bar.
-When left in that position, air is directed under and up through the slots in the firebed, giving the optimum conditions for burning solid fuels.
+When left in position, air is directed under and up through the slots in the firebed, giving the optimum conditions for burning solid fuels.

-It is important that the riddling tool is used to remove the ash to ensure airflow through the firebed and allow the fire to burn over the entire area of the grate.
+It is important that the riddling tool is used to remove the ash ensure airflow through the firebed and allow the fire to burn the entire area of the grate.